pushti07/SQL-Mastery-Journey/README.md

 # SQL Mastery Journey - HACKERRANK
-This repository contains my journey of mastering SQL, data analysis, and visualization.
+This repository contains my journey of mastering SQL on Hackerrank.